Introduction

 Off-Policy Policy Evaluation (OPE) is a technique for estimating the performance of a new reinforcement learning policy ($\pi_e$) using historical data collected from a different behavior policy ($\pi_b$).
 This approach enables policy comparison and selection without deploying new policies into production, reducing risk and cost.

-OPE relies on the mathematical framework of importance sampling and model-based estimation to provide unbiased or low-bias estimates of policy performance.
+OPE relies on the mathematical framework of importance sampling and model-based estimation to provide unbiased or low-bias estimates of policy performance under specific assumptions.

 Under importance sampling, the value of the target policy $\pi_e$ can be estimated using trajectories collected under the behavior policy $\pi_b$ as follows: